majekw/cura-spin-up-fan/README.md

 Cura can enable and control cooling fan when printing bridges, but more powerful fans don't start instantly.
-Often, the printer is already in the middle of printing the bridge by then time the fan reaches the target speed.
+Often, the printer is already in the middle of printing the bridge by the time the fan reaches the target speed.

 The solution is to spin up fan **before** the hotend starts printing the bridge.
 With this script it's possible to start fan earlier by defined amount of time.